Dynamic Renderables

 4.3 Camera Projections

 Earlier I described how to utilize matrix multiplication to render objects relative to one another in the world, from the perspective of a virtual camera.
-I intend to implement this technique in the QuadFeatureRenderer.
+I intend to implement this technique in the QuadFeatureRenderer

-In the last chapter, I mentioned that I'd be temporarily using Apple's <simd/simd.h> header for vectorized types within the Metal-specific rendering implementation, which makes sense, considering Metal can only be used on Apple devices.
-The whole point of the RenderFeature abstraction, however, is to pass arbitrary data from the platform-agnostic engine code into the renderer, such that it gets utilized in a platform-specific way.
+abstraction, however, is to pass arbitrary data from the platform-agnostic engine code into the renderer, such that it gets utilized in a platform-specific way.
 Since the features are intended to be platform-agnostic, I need to choose a different mechanism for storing vectorized types.

 Historically I've used GLM for all of my projects.
 GLM was originally designed to be used with OpenGL, but has been updated to also make it easily compatible with Vulkan.
-GLM is mostly compatible with Metal, except for a few very particular cases, which I will have to be mindful of when implementing the FeatureRenderer classes.
-This Stack Overflow answer does a fantastic job of explaining the gotchas of using GLM with Metal.
-In particular, I'm concerned about the alignment requirements of 4x4 matrices.
+GLM is mostly compatible with Metal, except for a few very particular cases, which I will have to be mindful of when implementing the FeatureRenderer

-Worst case, I can copy the data from a GLM type into a simd.h type, which will ensure compatibility with Metal shaders, albeit at the cost of an additional copy.
+type, which will ensure compatibility with Metal shaders, albeit at the cost of an additional copy.

 There are many alternatives to GLM, but it's definitely one of the most widely used, and it has first-class support for ARM64 CPUs, such as the ones that are in my laptop and phone.
 Furthermore, by using it, I won't have to learn yet another new API - so I'm rolling with it.

-I've downloaded the latest published release of GLM, 0.9.9.8, and extracted the zip file into my third_party/ directory.
-Since GLM is a header-only library, I'll simply add "${THIRD_PARTY_DIR}/glm" to the include directories for the linguine target.
+I've downloaded the latest published release of GLM, 0.9.9.8, and extracted the zip file into my third_party/

 That worked just fine.
 Easy!
 Now I can get to work with matrices.